The Healthy Diet Cheat Sheet With 6 Practical Nutrition Tips

 Think of it this way:

 In the game of football, there are parameters each team must abide by.
 You can have 11 players on the field at once, there are sidelines, referees, etc. But once the guidelines have been set each team has the luxury of playing how they want.
-They can choose what plays the run, when to blitz, or call timeouts.
+They can choose what plays to run, when to blitz, or call timeouts.